javadrip/next-magazine/README.md

 ### Sanity Studio

+Since Sanity Studio has been embedded into the app, there's no need to start a development server, build static bundle and preview production build on [localhost:3333](http://localhost:3333).

-Access Sanity Studio with this URL: http://localhost:3000/admin
+Simply access Sanity Studio with this URL: [http://localhost:3000/admin](http://localhost:3000/admin)

 ### Production Build
 After finishing all the customization, you can create a production build by running this command.